 Scheduling Pond Cleanings

 Time of Year

-We schedule pond cleanings in the spring March through mid May and in the fall September and October.
+We schedule pond cleanings in the spring March through April and in the fall September and October.

 The key is to have your pond cleaned when the water temperature is cooler.
 Biological activity is lower at those temperatures.